 What happen in a service?

 Our services begin with some singing and worship.
-This is followed by our Pastor bringing a sermon from God’s Word as we are a Bible believing, Christ preaching church.
+This is followed by our Speaker bringing a sermon from God’s Word as we are a Bible believing, Christ preaching church.
 We won’t ask you to do anything that makes you feel uneasy.
 Please just relax and be yourself.

 When should I arrive?